Other requirements relating to selected fundraising activities

 Selling food at fundraising events

-Selling food is a very popular and profitable way of raising funds, whether it is a cake sale, a sausage sizzle, an occasional food stall or a large food and wine festival.
+Selling food is a very popular and profitable way of raising funds, whether it is a cake sale, a sausage sizzle or a large food and wine festival.
 However, preparing and selling food requires very careful handling and preparation for reasons of hygiene and safety.
-The following laws regulate fundraising activities, involving the preparation and supply of food in Western Australia:

-Food Standards Australia New Zealand have produced a number of fact sheets for charity and community based organisations on matters relating to food safety, including a specific fact sheet on sausage sizzles and barbeques.
+Food Standards Australia New Zealand also have fact sheets for charity and community based organisations on matters relating to food safety, including a specific fact sheet on sausage sizzles and barbeques.